 Pick an elongated stone shape

-While the most popular shapes tend to be the more classic shapes—like Round Brilliant and Princess—more elongated shapes may give you more bang for your buck.
-This is because shapes like Oval and Marquise have a larger table surface which gives them a larger appearance.
+While the most popular shapes tend to be the more classic shapes—like Round Brilliant and Princess cut engagement rings—more elongated shapes may give you more bang for your buck.
+This is because shapes like oval engagement rings and Marquise have a larger table surface which gives them a larger appearance.
 On top of being able to get a slightly smaller stone while not losing size, these types of stones also tend to be on the less expensive side.
 Since Round Brilliant stones are perfect circles, they are the only shape that has an Ideal facet pattern which results in maximum sparkle.
 So, before you choose your center stone shape you should ask yourself if affordability or sparkle is more important to you.
 Keep in mind, any Nexus Diamond™ alternative shape you choose will dazzle with superb sparkle.

 Be smart about your accent stones